onflow/cadence-lang.org/docs/tutorial/06-fungible-tokens.md

         // Get a reference to the signer's stored vault let vaultRef = signer.storage.borrow<auth(BasicToken.Withdraw) &BasicToken.Vault>
-                       (from: /storage/CadenceFungibleTokenTutorialVault)
+                       (from: BasicToken.VaultStoragePath)
-                       ?? panic("Could not borrow reference to the owner's Vault!")
+            ?? panic("Could not borrow a vault reference to 0x06's BasicToken.Vault"
+                     .concat(" from the path ")
+                     .concat(BasicToken.VaultStoragePath.toString())
+                     .concat(".
+Make sure account 0x06 has set up its account ") .concat("with an BasicToken Vault."))

-        // Withdraw tokens from the signer's stored vault self.sentVault <- vaultRef.withdraw(amount: amount)
+        // Withdraw tokens from the signer's stored vault sentVault <- vaultRef.withdraw(amount: amount)

-        // Deposit the withdrawn tokens in the recipient's receiver vaultRef.deposit(from: <-self.sentVault)
+        // Deposit the withdrawn tokens in the recipient's receiver vaultRef.deposit(from: <-sentVault)

         log("Withdraw/Deposit succeeded!")
     }